SharhadBashar/Movie-Title/readme.md

 python3 main.py train train.csv
 ```

-This will take your data, clean it and store it in a file called `model_train.csv`.
+This will take your data (csv or xlsx), clean it and store it in a file called `model_train.csv`.
 This file can be deleted after

 It will then create a folder called `model` and the trained model will be stored in there as `model.pkl`